e11e99/e11e99/README.md

 🪬 Marahaba - I’m @e11e99
 🧿 I am obsessed with research
-💡 & currently ruminating on the energy transition
-😊 happy to collaborate on a resource paper for academics using AI ❌ https://x.com/E11e99
+💡 & currently ruminating on the impacts of the energy transition 😊 happy to collaborate on a resource paper for academics using AI ❌ https://x.com/E11e99
-🙏🏾 thanks for reading this far
+🙏🏾 thanks for reading
 🫧 warm regards!

 <!---